Mammography at RCI

-Current guidelines from the U.S. Department of Health and Human Services (HHS), the American Cancer Society (ACS), the American Medical Association (AMA) and the American College of Radiology (ACR) recommend a screening mammogram every year for women, beginning at age 40.
+Current guidelines from the American College of Radiology (ACR), the American Society of Breast Surgeons, Society of Breast Imaging, National Comprehensive Cancer Network (NCCN) recommend a screening mammogram every year for women, beginning at age 40.

 Mammography is the only screening method that is consistently proven to reduce breast cancer deaths.
 In fact, it is the major reason breast cancer deaths have declined by 30% since 1990, when screening guidelines were enforced in the U.S. In addition, early detection through mammography gives women more treatment options with reduced surgery, better cosmetic outcomes, and often eliminating the need for harsh therapies.
 And since breast cancer found in women under age 50 is often more aggressive, it’s imperative to schedule your mammogram every 12 months.

 If performed annually as recommended, screening mammography is the key to detecting breast cancer early and saving lives.

 At RCI Imaging Center, all screening mammograms are performed using 3D technology, or tomosynthesis.
 Instead of producing flat images, 3D mammography generates multiple image “slices,” reducing obstructions and allowing radiologists to view the breast in layers.
 It’s the most advanced technology available in breast cancer detection, with significant benefits for all women:

 - Less patient anxiety and costs: when doctors detect abnormalities on standard mammogram images, they may recommend additional imaging.
 Being called back for additional imaging can be stressful.
 It may take additional time and lead to additional costs.
 3D mammography reduces the need for follow-up imaging.